- GW Home

 Teaching technology for today and management skills for tomorrow.
 The Master of Science in Information Systems Technology (MSIST) degree is one of the longest running programs in Information Systems and one of a select few which is approved to award the CIO University Certificate to our graduates.

 Since the program was first offered in 1980, it has earned the reputation of producing graduates who have a thorough understanding of information systems and technologies along with relevant management, communication, and decision-making skills.
 Through dynamic, hands-on, laboratory and classroom-based courses and online classes, students learn how to integrate information systems technology expertise and management skills to effectively implement business solutions.
 This combination of advanced technical knowledge and management skills with proven business strategy put the MSIST graduates in a position to succeed.

 Students may complete the degree through full-time or part-time study.
-Classes have daytime, evening, and weekend attendance options, with various class locations in the D.C.-metro area, including Foggy Bottom, and Ashburn, VA.
+Classes are offered in the late afternoon and early evening at the Main Campus and also online with the GWSB Digital Community.
 A typical, part-time student will complete the degree requirements in 24-30 months with full time students completing the degree in 18-24 months.

 Establishing the right mix of business, technology and experience.
 The Executive MSIST program hand selects talented IT leaders and technical experts from both public and private organizations to establish a cohort of peers who complete the program in 15-months without career interruption.
 Since the cohort format was first offered in 1990, it has earned the reputation of producing graduates with a keen understanding of the strategic use of IT in business and the management issues surrounding the implementation of technology.